port-labs/port-docs/docs/actions-and-automations/setup-backend/webhook/webhook.md

 ## Next steps

-To get started with webhook Self-Service Actions, please check the sources below:
+To get started with webhook actions, check out the sources below:

 ### Examples